 - Table 7.1 Waste Clays and Sand;

 - Table 7.2 Water Based Rock Cuttings;

 - Table 7.3 Fresh Water Drilling Muds and Waste;

 - Table 7.4 Salt Saturated and KCl Rock Cuttings;

 - Table 7.5 Chloride Containing Drilling Muds and Waste (Exploratory Well);

-- Table 7.6 Oil Based Rock Cuttings
+- Table 7.6 Oil Based Rock Cuttings;

-- Table 7.7 Oil Based Drilling Muds and Waste
+- Table 7.7 Oil Based Drilling Muds and Waste;

 - Table 7.8 Spent Acid;

 - Table 7.9 Spent Alkali;

+- Table 7.10 Hydrocarbon-Based Carrier Fluid (Diesel Retained in Formation);

+- Table 7.11 Hydrocarbon-Based Carrier Fluid (Base Oil Retained in Formation);

+- Table 7.12 Hydrocarbon-Based Carrier Fluid (Flowback Diesel);

+- Table 7.13 Hydrocarbon-Based Carrier Fluid (Flowback Base Oil);

+- Table 7.14 Proppant (Sand);

-- Table 7.10 Well Suspension Brine;
+- Table 7.15 Well Suspension Brine;

-- Table 7.11 Carbon Dioxide;
+- Table 7.16 Carbon Dioxide;

-- Table 7.12 Nitrogen;
+- Table 7.17 Nitrogen;

-- Table 7.13 Formation Water; and
+- Table 7.18 Formation Water; and

-- Table 7.14 Natural gas.
+- Table 7.19 Natural gas.

-Waste Clays and Sand Classification Non Hazardous Waste EWC Code 01 04 09 Classification, Estimated Quantity 200m 3 Quantity and Storage Onsite Storage 1 x 31m 3 Open Square Tank Storage Storage Duration Maximum 7 Days Odour Potential No Odour Anticipated Operation / Activity The drilling of borehole(s) will commence with the installation of a casing string known as a surface conductor.
+Waste Clays and Sand Default Classification Non Hazardous EWC Code 01 04 09 Waste Potential Classification Classification, EWC Code Quantity and Storage Estimated Quantity 200m 3 Storage Onsite Storage 1 x 31m3 Open Square Tank Storage Duration Maximum 7 Days Odour Potential No Odour Anticipated Operation / Activity The drilling of borehole(s) will commence with the installation of a casing string known as a surface conductor.
 The drilling operation will be carried out using a geotechnical drilling rig which will auger or conventionally drill the near surface clays and sands within which the surface conductor casing will be set and cemented into position.
 The clay and sand will be circulated out of the well using either an auger or water based drilling fluids and return to the surface.
 Waste Prevention and Minimisation The ability to prevent or minimise clay and sand recovery is limited given that the formation needs to be removed to allow the conductor casing to be installed.
 The selection of the drilling bit will be such that it minimises the hole size required to install the conductor casing which in turn keeps the clay and sand recovery to a minimum.
 Waste Treatment and Disposal The clay and sand will be transported offsite via a licenced haulier to a permitted composting facility where it is blended into compost after compost has been sanitised.
 Waste Remaining in the Formation None.
 Extractive process only.
-Monitoring Rathlin provides competent supervision to ensure the operation is carried out in accordance with an approved drilling programme.
-An inspection of the open square tank that contain the clay and sand shall be carried out prior to being used and will be subject to visual weekly inspections and annual thickness checks.
+Monitoring Rathlin provides competer approved drilling program nt supervision to ensure the operation is carried out in accordance with an me.
+Wolltoning square tank that contain the clay and sand shall be carried out prior to being visual weekly inspections and annual thickness checks.